-Keep your students engaged and motivated during remote instruction by bringing in active learning.
+Keep your students engaged and motivated during online or remote instruction by bringing in active learning.
 This session will show how to take your existing in-class activities (or new activities) and easily adapt them to the online environment.
 It will also include how to use Zoom breakout rooms effectively and how to convert your in-class worksheets into dynamic, interactive online activities.
 This talk can be geared to all subject areas or it can be done specifically for math instructors.

 Help Students Effectively Learn From Videos